-I usually use the windows machine as a jump server inside my labs, that way I can move around the files and stuff quickly, sometimes I install the windows machine on the ESXi host else I would install it on the KVM.
+I usually use the windows vm machine as a jump server inside my labs, that way I can move around the files and stuff quickly, sometimes I install the windows machine on the ESXi host else I would install it on the KVM.

 For some, they wanted to use windows machines on their Linux box.
-They can either install Vmware workstation and install windows in it or use a native Linux virtualization platform known as KVM and install Windows 10 in it.
+They can either install a Vmware workstation and install windows in it or use a native Linux virtualization platform known as KVM and install Windows 10 in it.

 Requirements for windows 10 deployment on KVM

-- Linux machine with virtualization enabled, I am using Redhat machine for this example and steps that I am following here is pretty much the same for all the flavors such as Ubuntu, CentOS, etc.
+- Linux machine with virtualization enabled, I am using Redhat machine for this example and steps that I am following here is pretty much the same for all the flavors such as CentOS, Fedora, etc.

 yum install qemu-kvm libvirt virt-install virt-manager virt-install -y